 If one were to vaguely describe a cosmopolitan city on a river that is filled with art, coffee shops, artisanal craftsmen, thousands of independent brewers and culinary experts, along with an expanding public transportation network, most people’s minds would conjure up the image of a European capital like Paris, Prague, or Budapest.
 But in today’s case, one could also be talking about Portland, Oregon.

 With its humble beginnings in the 1800’s as a watering hole for lumberjacks, Portland, a city that received its name from a coin flip, isn’t exactly a place one would’ve predicted to ever have much cultural relevance at all, let alone inspire an entire TV series dedicated to satirizing high-end snobbery.

 But as anyone who has lived in Portland knows, “Portlandia” is not only a TV show, but also a somewhat regionalist lifestyle.
 Somehow, nestled in between the forests and mountains of the otherwise Seattle-centric Pacific Northwest, Portland’s population of just under 600,000 (metro area: 2.1 million) has a heavily disproportionate amount of influence over nearly every 21st century fad in the United Sates in everything from craft beer, to organic food, to green architecture.
-The Portland metro area is the childhood home of Simpsons Creator Matt Groening, the birthplace of the cutting-edge advertising firm Wieden + Kennedy, and houses the world headquarters for both Nike and Adidas.
+The Portland metro area is the childhood home of Simpsons Creator Matt Groening, the birthplace of the cutting-edge advertising firm Wieden + Kennedy, and houses the world headquarters of Nike and the North American Headquarters of Adidas.
 Portland also has more eating establishments and independent brewers per capita, and even strip clubs, than the likes of Las Vegas and New York.

 The original Stumptown Coffee